papyrus-mc/papyruscs/readme.md

 ## Usage
 For Linux: give the extracted PapyrusCs file execution rights!
 See installation notes above.

+For Windows: you can now start the papyruscs.exe in interactive mode.
+Just start it, it will try to find your local minecraft maps.

 ```papyruscs --world "My World/db" --output "C:\papyrus"```

 ```